DndPal/Backend/README.md

 General:
 - Users must create an account and authorize before using the app.

-# Project installation
+# Project Installation
+To initialize the project:
 ```bash
 npm install
 docker-compose up -d
 ```

-To compile and run the project:
+To compile and run the application:
 ```bash
 npm start
 ```

-# API documentation
+# API Documentation
 Swagger API documentation for the application will be located at:
 (https://localhost:3000/api)